Loss distributions for modeling claim severity In this part, we will focus on the following aspects to discuss the distributions:

 λ ^ = α ^ X ˉ = X ˉ 2 / S 2 X ˉ = X ˉ S 2 \hat{\lambda} = \frac{\hat{\alpha}}{\bar{X}} = \frac{\bar{X}^2 / S^2}{\bar{X}} = \frac{\bar{X}}{S^2}

-The method of moments estimators for α \alpha and λ \lambda are:
+The method of moments estimators for α \alpha λ \lambda

 α ^ = X ˉ 2 S 2 , λ ^ = X ˉ S 2 \hat{\alpha} = \frac{\bar{X}^2}{S^2}, \quad \hat{\lambda} = \frac{\bar{X}}{S^2}